A day after Diwali, Delhi's AQI at season's worst but better than last year

 With Delhi's air quality plummeting to dangerous levels around Diwali every year, the Supreme Court had in 2018 banned polluting firecrackers and ordered that only green firecrackers, which is said to cause 30 percent less pollution, can be manufactured and sold and enforced a two-hour limit for setting them off.
 The Arvind Kejriwal government also organized a mega laser show in an effort to dissuade people from bursting crackers.

 However, a large number of revelers brazenly flouted the Supreme Court-enforced two-hour limit for bursting crackers this year too.
-Green pyrotechnics have also failed to draw good response both from sellers and buyers, primarily due to lack of variety, limited stock and high prices.
+According to Dr Arvind Kumar, lung surgeon at the Sir Ganga Ram Hospital here, there has only been a "relative fall" in the pollution level but it is still a serious hazard for health.

+"The intake of every 22 micrograms per cubic meter of polluted air is equivalent to smoking a cigarette.
+So whether the PM2.5 level is 700 or 300 units, the impact is still as bad.
+People should not get complacent that the air quality has improved, as the improvement is not absolute but only relative," he told PTI.
+Kumar said people flouted norms and restrictions imposed on bursting of crackers at several places in Delhi, and at no place the AQI stood less than 300.

+"I would say, the pollution level has come down with concomitant good effects on health when the level reaches 60 or even 100.
+But has it fallen to that level anywhere?
+Telling that pollution had come down by a certain percentage is slipping into sense of complacency," he said.
+According to data released by the Delhi Police, it received 940 calls about various violations on Diwali.
+It also seized nearly 3,765 kg firecrackers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)